softwarewolves/softwarewolves.github.io/practical.md

         title: Softwarewolves
 ---

-Practical information about the session
+Practical information
 ---

-This session is typically done in pairs.
+The session is typically done in pairs, although individuals and larger teams are also possible.
 The session is well suited for 3 till 5 teams.

-The session takes 6-hours.
+The session typically takes 6-hours.
 In the past we have run it as a session starting in the morning with a break at lunch, or as a session starting after lunch and running a bit later in the evening.

 Example day program
 ---